 By definition, an OSP, as the originating service provider, satisfies Full attestation criteria 1.
 Furthermore, an OSP that has a direct UNI relationship with the originating customer, and has assigned the calling TN to the customer, can satisfy criteria 2 and 3 with locally available information.

 However, an OSP itself cannot easily satisfy criteria 2 and 3 with locally available information for cases where it does not have a direct relationship with the calling entity, and has no locally available association with the calling TN.
-An example of the use of delegate certificate credentials is shown in Figure 4.2, where a non-shaken VoIP Entity (Enterprise-1) uses the services of a CPaaS to obtain access to the VoIP service provider network and acquires TNs directly from a TNSP.
-In the example, Enterprise-1 is assigned a set of TNs from the TNSP (step A).
+An example of the use of delegate certificate credentials is shown in Figure 4.2, where a non-shaken VoIP Entity (Enterprise-1) uses the services of a Communications Platform as a Service (CPaaS) to obtain access to the VoIP service provider network and acquires TNs directly from a TNSP.
+In the example, Enterprise-1 is assigned a range of TNs starting at +1 (250) 440-5000 from the TNSP (step A).
 The TNSP then issues a delegate certificate to Enterprise-1, with a scope that identifies the TNs assigned to the Enterprise (step B).
 At call origination time, Enterprise-1 signs a PASSporT with the delegate certificate credentials to provide its identity and to demonstrate to the OSP that it is authorized to use the calling TN (steps 1 and 2).
-Based on verification of a PASSporT traceable to the calling entity’s identity and a set of authorized TNs, received from its CPaaS customer in INVITE “2”, the OSP shaken authentication service asserts Full attestation in INVITE “3” sent to the TSP.
+Based on verification of a PASSporT traceable to the calling entity’s identity and a set of authorized TNs, received from its CPaaS customer in INVITE “2”, the OSP SHAKEN authentication service asserts Full attestation in INVITE “3” sent to the Terminating Service Provider (TSP).

 In this case, there are a number of preconditions that must be met for the OSP’s verification of a PASSporT from an indirectly known calling entity to be considered equivalent to meeting Full Attestation criteria 2 and 3 for such a call.
-A governance and policy environment must be in place that makes participating TNSPs and/or other subordinate CA providers responsible to provide a certificate holder’s valid identity information to any authorized OSP and other authorized bodies responsible for policy, regulatory, or law enforcement (industry traceback authorities, regulatory authorities, etc.).
-The TNSP and/or other entity that is fulfilling the Subordinate CA function must execute an identity vetting process that establishes a verified legal identity for any entity receiving delegate certificate credentials, and the credentials must only indicate authorizations to that entity for valid directly assigned or delegated TNs.
-The TNSP and/or other subordinate CA provider must also participate in enforcement mechanisms to respond to misuse of credentials for traffic originated through any OSP network.
+A governance and policy environment must be in place that makes participating TNSPs and/or other STI-SCA providers responsible to provide a certificate holder’s valid identity information to any authorized OSP and other authorized bodies responsible for policy, regulatory, or law enforcement (industry traceback authorities, regulatory authorities, etc.).
+The TNSP and/or other entity that is fulfilling the STI-SCA function must execute an identity vetting process that establishes a verifiable identity for any entity receiving delegate certificate credentials, and the credentials must only indicate authorizations to that entity for valid directly assigned or delegated TNs.
+The TNSP and/or other STI-SCA provider must also participate in enforcement mechanisms to respond to misuse of credentials for traffic originated through any OSP network.

-The delegate certificate model supports multiple levels of delegation; e.g., where a TNSP Subordinate CA issues a delegate CA certificate to a CPaaS, and the CPaaS Subordinate CA in turn issues delegate end entity certificates to its customers.
+The delegate certificate model supports multiple levels of delegation; e.g., where a STI-SCA issues a delegate CA certificate to a CPaaS, and the CPaaS V-SCAin turn issues delegate end entity certificates to its customers.
 In these multi-delegation-level cases the scope encompassing rules are strictly enforced for child certificates issued from delegate CA certificates (i.e., relying parties can detect if the scope encompassing rules are violated).

 Figure 4.2 – Using delegate certificates to demonstrate that Full attestation criteria are satisfied